CollegeBoreal/Tutoriels/2.Virtualisation/4.Cloud/2.Public/2.Azure/deployment/README.md

 and enter the code EDIEN4D2W to authenticate.
 ```

-Enter the given code

-Note: if timeout get in the way use: `$ docker-machine ssh  az-cb-prod`
+Note: if timeout gets in the way use: `$ docker-machine ssh  az-cb-prod`

 ## Azure Maven